BOZEMAN SPORTS MEDICINE - Key Persons

 Dr. Adams, our physician at Bozeman Sports Medicine, is a specialist in his field for one reason: to make your life an active life.
 An active life means hiking, skiing, playing tennis or pickleball, training hard, running a marathon, or playing on the floor with your grandkids.
 Whatever your dreams are, Dr. Adams' expertise can help you regain them.
 So when musculoskeletal injury, pain, and nerve entrapment issues stand in the way of this kind of life, it is imperative that they be healed.
 Not masked, not tolerated, but healed.
 When you meet Dr. Adams, you will notice that there are two things that characterize his approach: First, he is interested in your goals, your dreams, and in finding a way to achieve them.
 Second, he believes excellence is the path towards successfully treating your condition.
 This commitment to excellence has been reflected in Dr. Adams' career path.
 He is a national expert in musculoskeletal ultrasound imaging.
 He is a regular presenter at national and international conferences, including an advanced ultrasound group that is developing cutting-edge evaluation and treatment methods.
 He is an anatomy professor in our WWAMI medical school at Montana State University.
 All of this experience benefits you as a patient.
 Dr. Adams and his family moved to Bozeman in 2016 from Wisconsin, where he had a busy musculoskeletal practice for 15 years.
 His wife, Dr. Alexandra Adams, has also had a career committed to excellence.
 An MD/PhD herself, Dr. Alex Adams is a national expert on building community research partnerships.
 She is the director of CAIRHE, the Center for American Indian and Rural Health Equity at Montana State University.
 The two Dr. Adams have three children, the oldest an engineer at SpaceX, the middle a mathematician, and the youngest a budding entrepreneur.
 My vision for your health is that you are restored to full activity, without restrictions or barriers.
 I believe in healing, and the techniques we use at Bozeman Sports Medicine do precisely that - they heal.
 My goal is always an excellent outcome for each patient.
 It is this focus on your health that has driven me to pursue the most advanced training throughout my career.
 Education MD, University of Illinois College of Medicine at Urbana-Champaign PhD Chemistry, University of Illinois at Urbana-Champaign Residency, University of Wisconsin Sports Medicine Fellowship, Maine Medical Center, Portland, Maine

-Erin Sigler
+Erin Blakely

 Job Titles: